 Traditional farming is an ancient practice that has helped human civilizations thrive sustainably.
 It establishes a sustainable foundation for agriculture in which people used to cultivate or raise livestock through conventional methods, which are carried down to upcoming generations.
 In this article, we will understand traditional farming and its methods comprehensively and explore its various aspects, including its history, practices, methods, benefits, and challenges.
 Read further to learn about its significance in the modern world.
 We can gain significant insights into the roots of agriculture and its impact on the present changing landscape of agriculture.

-Core Principles and Practices of Traditional farming
+Core Principles and Practices of Traditional Farming

 Traditional farming relies on a set of core principles and practices that have maintained sustainability throughout the ages.
 These principles are as follows:

 This is the practice that organic farmers commonly use to prevent pests and diseases and to maintain the fertility of the soil.
 In this method, alternate crops are grown on the same land for a certain period of time.
-This shift in crops helps to optimize yields, break the cycle of pests, and also improve the quality of the soil.
+This shift in crops helps to optimise yields, break the cycle of pests, and also improve the quality of the soil.

-It is a practice in which farmers preserve or save the seeds of best-performing crops and replant them.
+It is a practice in which farmers preserve or save the seeds of their best-performing crops and replant them.
 They prioritize seed saving to maintain genetic diversity and adaptability.

-Benefits of traditional farming
+Benefits of traditional farming: